 Jessica is in charge of managing social media for a UK-based company that targets international audiences across a range of markets.
 The company has been doing quite well abroad over the past couple of years after launching localised versions of their website and allocating more budget to pay-per-click advertising and display.

 Company execs are enthusiastic about the development and have an appetite for more.
-In fact, they‘ve made further expansion into international markets a top strategic priority.
+In fact, they have made further expansion into international markets a top strategic priority.

 Jessica is enthusiastic as well and sees great potential in localising the company’s social media presence, which at present is in English-only.